 Counseling for your child can be an important step when school behaviors escalate or if you find barriers when implementing Choices, Consequences, Consistency and/or Care.
 We can help you navigate this and get the desired results with school behaviors.
 But first, consider:

 Before your child begins any type of treatment you may want to ask what is the goal of treatment is and what new skills your child will learn as a result of it.
 You can also ask what to expect and what specifically you may see in your child as a result of the treatment? … You also want to be sure to ask specifically how you can best support your child and how you will be involved in your child’s treatment throughout the process.

 How do you know that counseling will really work for your child?
 Well, not every child is a fit at Renew Hope and Healing.
 However, if we feel that we cannot provide the most effective treatment for your child, we will guide you to the appropriate child specialist.
 As an example of successful treatment for a child, a Victor Counseling Practice parent stated recently:

 “My child can manage bullying comments better; his grades are going up and he is not as irritable at home.
 I think he is going to make it through this school year okay.”

 Collaboration with community services and the school is key to many children’s success.

 - We accept most insurances.
-We will work with people who have financial hardship.
+See here for more information about payment/insurance.
+We will work with people who have a financial hardship.

-- All therapists are licensed in NYS and have at least 20 years’ experience with childhood school behaviors.
+- All therapists are licensed in NYS and have significant experience with childhood school behaviors.